 You are welcomed to visit such a place from dawn to dusk for free and you can check the Visitor Information Centre for the available tours.

 Enjoy what has been at the heart of city life since 1890.
 The Guildhall is one of Derry’s famous landmarks.
-It is a building established in 1890 where the elected members of Derry and Strabane District Council meet.
+It is a building established in 1890 where the elected members of Derry and Strabane District Council meeting.
 There you can see beautiful stained glass windows, an exhibition on the Plantation of Ulster.
 A nice café is found there too.

 You can also enjoy events, conferences, weddings and civil ceremonies held at Guildhall.
 The site has received many great online reviews from visitors, such as: “This is a beautiful building both inside and out. stand back and marvel at the architecture.
 As it climbs its way into the sky.
 You are free to look around indoors with certain areas restricted – but again a beautiful building”.